traintracks/javascript-sdk/README.md

 * `endpoint: URL` _optional_ server endpoint, default is **http://api.traintracks.io/v1/events**
 * `print: Boolean` _optional_ if print your event by console.log, **false** by default
 * `dry: Boolean` _optional_ if bypass underlying requests, convenient for debugging, **false** by default

+### Example

+For an example on how to use this SDK, please see javascript/test/live-example.html